Danny5487401/go_advanced_code/chapter12_net/07_url/url.md

 				// and that even non-ASCII can be redundantly escaped,
 				// but it seems prudent to restrict %-escaped bytes here to those
 				// that are valid host name bytes in their unescaped form.
-				// That is, you can use escaping in the zone identifier but not
+				// That is, you can user escaping in the zone identifier but not
 				// to introduce bytes you couldn't just write directly.
 				// But Windows puts spaces here!
 Yay. v := unhex(s[i+1])<<4 | unhex(s[i+2])